knmkr/mod_small_light-with-GraphicsMagick/README.rst

       .. _here: http://code.google.com/p/smalllight/wiki/Install

+    * To use GraphicsMagick, set `e=graphicsmagick`.

-    * Notice: additional parameters are
+    * Parameters for the additional effects are:

       ======== ===========================================================